babylonlabs-io/babylon/app/upgrades/v1/README.md

 ## Upgrade data as string

+The upgrade data was left as string to make it easier for `devnet` testing where it is needed to replace the data files, and would be harder to create the data files if it used actual go structures to generate the data.

 This upgrade loads 6 JSONs from strings in different files.

 - BTC Headers at `./data_btc_headers.go`